elid3/elid3.github.io/_posts/2025-01-25-osee-journey.md

 - Code Integrity Guard (CIG)
 - CET (Shadow Stack)

 Even after achieving code execution, we were still sandboxed.
-We had to chain it with a separate CVE in a C# component to break out of the sandbox.
+We had to chain it with a separate CVE in a COM component to break out of the sandbox.

-By the end of the third day, I had successfully popped a reverse shell just by clicking a button in Edge.
+By the end of the third day, I had successfully popped a reverse shell just by (optionally) clicking a button in Edge.

 ---